Take the First Step Toward Your Welding Career Now!

 The Choice Is Yours

-Regardless of the training path you decide to pursue, you will have great job prospects after graduation.
+Regardless of the training path you decide to pursue, you should have great job prospects after graduation.
 Both apprenticeship and welding training schools offer a wide variety of career prospects and can offer assistance with future employment.

 Each path comes with its own pros and cons and has a lot to offer depending on each your goals, resources, and ambitions.